Leveraging Website Forms to Generate More Leads

-So what it is?
-Q™, our marketing automation tool, simplifies the collection, management and tracking of leads.
-Here’s a snippet of what Q can do:
+Marketing automation simplifies the collection, management and tracking of leads.
+Here’s a snippet of what it can do:

-- Automates the sending of content to prospective customers when they request it
+- Automate the sending of content to prospective customers when they request it

-- Simplifies the collection (and qualification) of website leads by integrating into your CRM or database
+- Simplify the collection (and qualification) of website leads by integrating into your CRM or database

 - Tracks leads when they come back to your website, notifying sales teams by email on a case-by-case basis

 - Keeps prospects warm through automated email delivery (often most effective over a period of weeks or months)